davidtys/queue_pytumblr/README.md

 ## To Do

-It would be cool to integrate with https://github.com/ui/rq-scheduler to run a periodic worker
+It would be cool to integrate it with https://github.com/ui/rq-scheduler to run a periodic worker

 ## Copyright